JWBurgers/Bitcoin_Server/Chapter 9 - Setting up the Bitcoind service.md

 Accounts from 1000 upwards are intended for user accounts, while those between 1 and 1000 are intended for service accounts.
 While there is no technical difference between service and user accounts, the numbering system helps with identification.
 The root account, also a user account, is unique and receives both a user and group ID of 0.

 The last option (**`-M`**) in the instruction above specifies that the new account has ***no*** home directory.
 This is generally recommended for service accounts.
 By default, Bitcoind will search for a configuration file in the home directory of the user owner.
-As the bitcoind service account will be the user owner, Bitcoind will by default search for a configuration file in /home/bitcoind/.bitcoin.
+As the bitcoind service account will be the user owner, Bitcoind will by default search for a configuration file in **`/home/bitcoind/.bitcoin`**.
 But as bitcoind has no home directory, you will have to specify an alternative location for the configuration file in the system service file.

-If you now look into the passwd file within the **`/etc`** directory, you should see the **`bitcoind`** service account at the end of the list.
+If you now look into the **`passwd`** file within the **`/etc`** directory, you should see the **`bitcoind`** service account at the end of the list.

-## Ownership changes
+## Permission changes

 Any Linux account generally belongs to a **primary group** of the same name (unless you specifically allocated it to another primary group).
 In addition, it may belong to any number of **secondary groups**.

 Group membership is important for access to directories and files.
 Every Linux file and directory will have both an account owner and a group owner.
 And you can specify the rights of both the account and group owner separately.
-If an account belongs to a secondary group that is the owner of a particular file or directory, then that account will have the rights as specified for the group.
+Suppose that a particular account belongs to certain group.
+If that group is the owner of a particular file or directory, then that account will have the rights as specified for the group.

 We will assign various directories to have the **`bitcoind`** account as the account owner and the **`bitcoind`** group as the group owner.
-But as we will generally navigate our system using the administrator account, we will need to ensure that it is added to the bitcoind group.
+But as we will generally navigate our system using the **`administrator`** account, we will need to ensure that the **`administrator`** is added to the **`bitcoind group`**.
 Proceed as follows:

 * **`$ sudo usermod -a -G bitcoind administrator`**

 You can verify that this instruction worked by executing **`$ groups administrator`**.
-You should see the bitcoind group listed as one of the secondary groups for the administrator account (the primary group being the administrator group).
+You should see the **`bitcoind`** group listed as one of the secondary groups for the **`administrator`** account (the primary group being the **`administrator`** group).

-Note that the **`bitcoind`** account only belongs to a primary group, namely **`bitcoind`**.
+Note that the **`bitcoind`** account only belongs to the primary group, namely **`bitcoind`**.
 We are not adding the **`bitcoind`** account to any secondary groups, as we did when creating the **`administrator`** account.
 This is because the former account is merely for running a service.
-Hence, we want to restrict what it can access as much as possible.
+Hence, we want to restrict what it can access in our system as much as possible.

 By default, all the binaries for the Bitcoin Core directory will have been installed with the **`root`** account as an account owner and the **`root`** group as the group owner.
 In addition, permissions will have automatically been set for the **`root`** account, the **`root`** group, and everyone else.
 You can see all this information by executing **`$ ls -l`** in the **`btc-server`** directory.